- About the Team Builder

 A contract in this program is similar to a standard contract on Upwork with one exception:

-- You and your freelancer agree on a "weekly minimum payment" of 30 hours per week.
+- You and your freelancer agree on a "weekly minimum payment" of 30 hours per week starting the second full week after the contract start date.

 The Team Builder program is for clients and freelancers serious about working together on a dedicated engagement.
 This means you commit in your contract with your freelancer to paying for at least 30 hours each week.
 The freelancer also commits to being able to work at least 30 hours a week.
 Like a retainer, the weekly minimum payment secures their time and yours.
 Each week, you'll automatically be billed a minimum of 30 hours at the agreed-upon hourly rate.
 If you receive more than 30 hours of work, you will be billed for the actual hours.

 As always, you and your freelancer can agree to pause billing or cancel the contract at any time, which will suspend the weekly minimum payment.
-This weekly minimum payment is applied from the first full week of the contract onwards (starting the next Monday after contract start date), for every week when the contract isn't paused for any period of time.
+This weekly minimum payment is applied from the second full week of the contract onwards (starting the second Monday after contract start date), for every week when the contract isn't paused for any period of time.

 Frequently Asked Questions